In every electroplating solution, there is a presence of hydrogen ions as a result of the dissociation of water molecules.

-Hydrogen embrittlement usually appears as delayed fracture under stress.
+Hydrogen embrittlement typically manifests as delayed fracture under stress.

-Galvanized parts such as automobile springs, washers, screws and leaf springs have been broken within several hours after assembly, with a fracture rate of 40% ~ 50%.
+Galvanized parts, such as automobile springs, washers, screws, and leaf springs, have been known to break just a few hours after assembly with a fracture rate of 40% to 50%.

-In the process of using cadmium plated parts of a special product, a batch of cracks and fractures occurred.
+In the case of a special product with cadmium plated parts, a batch experienced cracks and fractures.

-A national breakthrough was organized and a strict dehydrogenation process was formulated.
+A nationwide investigation was conducted, and a strict dehydrogenation process was established.

-In addition, some hydrogen embrittlement does not appear as delayed fracture.
+Additionally, some instances of hydrogen embrittlement do not result in delayed fracture.

-The core rod used for precision forging of hunting gun is broken after being plated with chromium for many times;
+Similarly, the core rod used for precision forging of hunting guns can break after multiple chromium plating processes.

 (2) Hydrogen embrittlement mechanism

-When hydrogen diffuses to these defects, hydrogen atoms become hydrogen molecules, generating huge pressure.
+As hydrogen diffuses to these defects, hydrogen atoms combine to form hydrogen molecules, which generate high pressure.

-This pressure forms a resultant force with the residual stress inside the material and the external stress on the material.
+This pressure creates a force in combination with the residual stress within the material and the external stress on the material.

-When the resultant force exceeds the yield strength of the material, fracture will occur.
+If the resulting force exceeds the yield strength of the material, it will fracture.

-Hydrogen atoms have the smallest atomic radius and are easy to diffuse in metals such as steel and copper, while it is difficult to diffuse hydrogen in cadmium, tin, zinc and their alloys.
+Materials with small atomic radii, such as steel and copper, are more susceptible to hydrogen diffusion, while it is more difficult for hydrogen to diffuse in cadmium, tin, zinc, and their alloys.

-The diffusion rate of hydrogen is quite slow at normal temperature, so it needs to be heated immediately to remove hydrogen.
+The diffusion of hydrogen is slow at normal temperatures and must be heated to remove it.

-As the temperature rises, the solubility of hydrogen in steel will be increased.
+As the temperature increases, the solubility of hydrogen in steel also increases.

-Too high a temperature will reduce the hardness of the material.
+However, too high a temperature can reduce the hardness of the material.

-Therefore, the selection of the temperature for stress removal before plating and hydrogen removal after plating must be considered not to reduce the hardness of the material, not to be at the brittle tempering temperature of some steels, and not to damage the performance of the coating itself.
+It is important to consider the temperature for stress removal before plating and hydrogen removal after plating, so as not to reduce the hardness of the material, avoid the brittle tempering temperature of some steels, and maintain the performance of the coating.